 Though Xbox One and PS4 owners can't play the game together, these consoles can play with PC and mobile devices.
+And Nintendo Switch, Xbox, PC and mobile players can all play together.
 So if you've got friends that prefer PC, others that prefer console and you're off on holiday with your mobile, you can still all play together.
 Just as long as there's not one friend that dared to buy a different console from everyone else.

 There's also cross-progression.
 So, if you're logged into your Fortnite account on mobile playing and you later log into your console to play, everything you did on mobile later that day is carried over.

 We have a guide on how to get Fortnite on mobile on TechRadar and we're constantly updating it with the latest rollout news.
 If your device isn't there yet, keep checking back and one day it probably will be.

 The Battle Pass is a purchasable item in Fortnite that gives you access to exclusive in-game rewards.